 The online application asks about your company and export project, including:

-It typically takes us two to three weeks to review applications.
+It typically takes us three to four weeks to review applications.
 A panel reviews all applications.

 Companies that win the grant will receive a detailed commitment letter listing the approved export development project or activities, timing, and breakout of approved expenses in U.S. dollars.